zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-linq-dynamic.md

 {% include component-try-it.html href='https://dotnetfiddle.net/l1qn8c' %}

-One major difference with the `Execute` method is that you call the LINQ method directly and not the `dynamic` counterpart.
-It makes sense as the `Execute` method behavior is really to execute C# code at runtime.
+One major difference with the `Execute` method is that you call the standard LINQ methods directly rather than their dynamic counterparts.

+For example, inside the expression you use `Where`, `Select`, `OrderBy`, and any other LINQ methods you need.
+This makes sense because the purpose of the `Execute` method is to execute C# code dynamically at runtime.

-## Use LINQ Dynamic with other methods
+## Use LINQ Dynamic with Other Methods

-Through this getting started guide about how to use LINQ Dynamic, we have seen a few methods, but almost all LINQ methods are supported:
+Throughout this getting started guide, we have explored only a few LINQ Dynamic methods.
+However, our library supports most LINQ methods through their dynamic counterparts.

-- Deferred
+- Deferred Methods
    - [DistinctDynamic](/linq-dynamic#linq-distinctdynamic-method)
    - [GroupByDynamic](/linq-dynamic#linq-groupbydynamic-method)
    - [OrderByDescendingDynamic](/linq-dynamic#linq-orderbydescendingdynamic-method)